jeangiraldoo/neovim-batteries-included-plugin-template/README.md

 ## <a id="get-started"></a>💻 Get started

-Follow these steps to use the template:
+To use this template, you can either:

+- **Clone this repository** manually, or
-1. Clone or Create from Template: Either clone this repository, or if you're on GitHub, click the "Use this template" button at the top-right of the repository page and select "Create new repository".
+- **Use the "Use this template" button** on GitHub (top-right of the repository page) to create a new repository.

+Once you’re ready to customize the template, choose one of the following setup methods:

+### ⚡ Option 1: Automated Setup (Recommended)

+1. Open `script.lua` in Neovim and run `:luafile %`,
+   or execute the script using the Lua interpreter.
+2. Enter your plugin’s name when prompted.
+3. Enter your plugin’s repository URL.

+### 🚀 Option 2: Manual Setup

+1. **Rename Instances:** Follow the
-1. Rename Instances: Use the [plugin structure][plugin_structure] as a guide, and replace every instance of plugin_name with the name of your plugin.
+   [plugin structure][plugin_structure] and replace every instance of `plugin_name` with your plugin’s name.
-1. Replace the FUNDING.yaml file with your own or delete it, as this file is used in this template repository to display my "Sponsor" button.
+2. **Update FUNDING.yaml:** Replace this file with your own or delete it (this template uses it for the "Sponsor" button).
-1. (Optional) Customize: Adjust the dotfiles or other configuration defaults to better match your desired plugin style.
+3. **(Optional) Customize:** Adjust dotfiles and configuration settings to match your plugin's style.

-1. Have fun working on your plugin! :)
+That’s it!
+Your template is now set up and ready to go. 🎉 Have fun working on your plugin! :)

 ## <a id="code-formatting-and-linting"></a>🛠️ Code Formatting and Linting